 - Providers are assigned a risk level of limited, moderate, or high.
-Most of the risk levels have been established by the CMS (Centers for Medicare and Medicaid Services) based on an assessment of potential fraud, waste, and abuse for each provider type. - Providers are screened according to their assigned risk level.
-Screenings are conducted during initial enrollment and revalidation. - Certain provider types are subject to an enrollment application fee.
+Most of the risk levels have been established by CMS (Centers for Medicare and Medicaid Services) based on an assessment of potential fraud, waste, and abuse for each provider type. - Providers are screened according to their assigned risk level.
+Screenings are conducted during enrollment, reenrollment, and revalidation. - Certain provider types are subject to an application fee.
 This fee has been federally mandated and may be adjusted annually.
-The fee is used to offset the cost of conducting screening activities. - During the enrollment process, providers are required to provide additional information for persons with an ownership or controlling interest, managing employees, and agents.
-"Persons" in this instance may mean a person or a corporation. - Providers are required to undergo revalidation every three to five years. - Ordering and referring physicians or other professionals are required to be enrolled as a participating Medicaid provider. - Payment suspensions are imposed on providers based on a credible allegation of fraud.
+The fee is used to offset the cost of conducting screening activities. - Providers are required to undergo revalidation every three years. - All physicians and other professionals who prescribe, refer, or order services are required to be enrolled as a participating Medicaid provider. - Payment suspensions are imposed on providers based on a credible allegation of fraud. - Providers are required to submit personal information about all persons with an ownership or controlling interest, agents, and managing employees at the time of enrollment, re-enrollment, and revalidation.